reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 ### Running LocalStack With Docker
 We can also run LocalStack directly as a Docker image either with the Docker run command or with `docker-compose`.

-We'll use `docker-compose`.
+We will use `docker-compose`.
 For that, we download the base version of `docker-compose.yml` from the [GitHub repository of LocalStack](https://github.com/localstack/localstack/blob/master/docker-compose.yml) and customize it as shown in the next section or run it without changes if we prefer to use the default configuration:

 ```
 TMPDIR=/private$TMPDIR docker-compose up